-Verifying Compatibility between Network Adapters and Device Drivers: Your server supports several types of network adapters.
+adapters and device drivers: The server supports several types of network adapters.
 If you are having trouble with the installation or operation of a network adapter or network operating system, ensure that the network-adapter device driver supports dual processors.
-Refer to your network-adapter documentation for additional information about adapter compatibility requirements.
+Refer to the network-adapter documentation for additional information about adapter compatibility requirements.